← Berrydyne index In development

 Sec.
 1 — General description

-It is built for surveyors, land professionals, GIS and mapping hobbyists, and anyone who wants better-than-consumer-GPS accuracy without buying dedicated survey hardware.
+It is built for surveyors, land professionals, GIS and mapping hobbyists, and anyone who wants better-than-consumer-GPS accuracy without dedicated survey hardware.

 Capabilities